metalalive/e_commerce/services/order/README.md

 cd ${SERVICE_BASE_PATH}

 SYS_BASE_PATH="${PWD}/.."
 SERVICE_BASE_PATH="${PWD}" \
-    cargo test --test unittest --features mariadb  -- \
+    cargo test --test unittest --features "mariadb amqprs" -- \
     <<OPTIONAL-TEST-ENTRY-MODULE-PATH>> --test-threads=1 --nocapture
 ```
 Note:
-- you can add the option `--features mariadb` along with the command `cargo test` to enable MariaDB database for unit/integration tests.
+- the feature options `mariadb`, `amqprs` can also be applied along with the command `cargo test`
 - `--test-threads=1` can be added if the feature `mariadb` is enabled
   - this option means you limit number of threads running all the test cases in parallel.
   - this is to reduce number of connections opening for test at the database backend.